karlseguin/validate.zig/readme.md

     // the maximum allowed value (inclusive of max), null == no limit .max = null, // i64

+    // when true, will accept a string input and attempt to convert it to an integer .parse = false,

     // a custom validation function that will receive the value to validate
     // along with a validation.Context.
     function: ?*const fn(value: ?i64, context: *Context(S)) anyerror!?i64 = null,